slongfield/wolfwig/notes/devlog.md

 These are raw notes and logs of what I was doing and what I was thinking at the time.

+## TODO

+This is the section for active TODOs.

+* Set up all registers with the new format.
+ * APU registers
+ * PPU registers
+* Support windows on PPU
+ * Tennis ROM
+ * Tenis and Mario seem to have bad lookups for their sprites.
+Relative addressing mode is probably not working?

 ## Ideas

 ### Scripting